Tomáš Masaryk: Politician

-Masaryk served in the Reichsrat from 1891 to 1893 with the Young Czech Party and from 1907 to 1914 in the Czech Realist Party, which he had founded in 1900.
+Masaryk served in the Reichsrat from 1891 to 1893 with the Young Czech Party and from 1907 to 1914 in the Czech Progressive Party, which he had founded in 1900.
 At that time, he was not yet campaigning for Czech and Slovak independence from Austria-Hungary.
 Masaryk helped Hinko Hinković defend the Croat-Serb Coalition during their 1909 Vienna political trial; its members were sentenced to a total of over 150 years in prison, with a number of death sentences.

-When the World War I broke out in 1914, Masaryk concluded that the best course was to seek independence for Czechs and Slovaks from Austria-Hungary.
+When World War I broke out in 1914, Masaryk concluded that the best course was to seek independence for Czechs and Slovaks from Austria-Hungary.
 He went into exile in December 1914 with his daughter, Olga, staying in several places in Western Europe, the Russian Empire, the United States and Japan.
 Masaryk began organizing Czechs and Slovaks outside Austria-Hungary during his exile, establishing contacts which would be crucial to Czechoslovak independence.
-He delivered lectures and wrote a number of articles and memoranda supporting the Czechoslovak cause.
+He delivered lectures and wrote several articles and memoranda supporting the Czechoslovak cause.
 Masaryk was pivotal in establishing the Czechoslovak Legion in Russia as an effective fighting force on the Allied side during World War I, when he held a Serbian passport.
 In 1915 he was one of the first staff members of the School of Slavonic and East European Studies (now part of University College London), where the student society and senior common room are named after him.
 Masaryk became professor of Slavic Research at King's College London, lecturing on the problem of small nations.
-Supported by Norman Hapgood T. G. Masaryk wrote the first memorandum to president Wilson, concerning to independence of Czechoslovak state, here in January 1917.
+In January 1917, supported by Norman Hapgood, T. G. Masaryk wrote the first memorandum to president Wilson, concerning the need for the creation of an independent Czechoslovak state.

-During World War I and afterwards, Masaryk supported the unification of Kingdom of Serbia and Kingdom of Montenegro.
+During World War I and afterwards, Masaryk supported the unification of the Kingdom of Serbia with the Kingdom of Montenegro.

+Masaryk championed feminist causes, being influenced by his wife Charlotte Garrigue.
+Masaryk's progressive ideas strongly influenced the Washington Declaration of Czechoslovak Independence.